RubeenaBegum/web-scraping-MX/README.md

      ```

 2. **Follow the Instructions:**
+   - The script will prompt you to enter your username and password.
-   - The script will launch a Chromium browser (visible by default for debugging purposes).
+   - It will then launch a Chromium browser (visible by default for debugging purposes).
+   - If prompted for MFA, complete the MFA process manually and press Enter to continue.
-   - It will fetch and display the last 10 books from `books.toscrape.com`.
+   - The script will fetch and display the last 10 books from `books.toscrape.com`.
    - You will be prompted to enter a search string (e.g., "fiction", "poetry") to search for books.
    - The script will display the search results based on your input.

+## Testing the Script

+This project includes unit tests for the helper functions using Jest.

+1. **Install Testing Dependencies:**
+   - If not already installed, install Jest and its types:
+     ```bash
+     npm install --save-dev jest @types/jest ts-jest
+     ```

+2. **Configure Jest:**
+   - Ensure you have a `jest.config.js` file with the following content:
+     ```javascript
+     module.exports = {
+       preset: 'ts-jest',
+       testEnvironment: 'node',
+     };
+     ```

+3. **Run the Tests:**
+   - Execute the following command to run the tests:
+     ```bash
+     npm test
+     ```

 ## Additional Information